Brunch & Batter

 • 1 large egg, lightly beaten

-• 1 tablespoon heavy cream (whipping cream)
+• 1 teaspoon heavy cream (whipping cream)

 • ¼ teaspoon freshly ground black pepper